 Most severe increases for student visas

-The price increases seem to hit students particularly severely.
+The price increases seem to hit students particularly hard.
 The New Zealand authorities announced a doubling of the cost from NZD 375 to NZD 750.
-The cost of the Post Study Work Visa, which allows students to stay and work in New Zealand after finishing their studies, will be more than doubled.
+The cost of the Post Study Work Visa, which allows students to stay and work in New Zealand for three years after finishing their studies, will be more than doubled.
 Students who want to work and stay in New Zealand after their studies currently have to pay NZD 700 for a visa.
 This price will be increased to NZD 1670.

 Shifting the costs to visa applicants